 - The amount of the VFS is usually 20 per cent of the imposed fine.
 For example, a $100 fine would result in a $20 surcharge.
 Fines over $1,000 carry a surcharge of 25 per cent.

 Court Penalties If You Have Been Charged With Cell Phone Use While Driving Or A Distracted Driving Offence ON OR AFTER January 1, 2019

-Changes to this area of the Highway Traffic Act took effect on January 1, 2019.
+Changes to Ontario’s distracted driving law took effect on January 1, 2019.
 The main change was an increase in fines depending on how many previous convictions have occurred, along with the addition of mandatory license suspensions.
-The new penalties are as follows:
+The new distracted driving penalties are as follows:

 (6.1) Every person who contravenes this section is guilty of an offence and on conviction is liable,

 - for a first offence, to a fine of not less than $500 and not more than $1,000